System-Engineering-Group-9/system-engineering-group-9.github.io/docs/evaluation.md

 | Blog and Monthly Video      | 0%      | 100%     | 0%       | 0%        |
 | **Overall Contribution**    | **25%** | **40%**  | **15%**  | **20%**   |

+*Each task is not weighted equally, the contributions do not add up proportionally to overall contribution.
 ## Section 2 - Critical Evaluation

 ### Section 2.1 - User Interface